suchmememanyskill/suchmememanyskill.github.io/docs/guides/switchdumpguide.md

 !!! warning "Remove all your wifi networks / set up 90dns on all your wifi networks"
 	Again, in preparation for this you need to remove all your wifi networks or set up 90dns on all your wifi networks.
 Do this now.
 To set up 90dns, [click here](https://gitlab.com/a/90dns#usage-on-switch)

-!!! note "Bugs with updates"
-	If you experience a bug while installing gamecart based updates, contact me via discord (`Such Meme, Many Skill#2921`).
-This is something that's not completely understood yet.

 -----

 # Cart dump guide